elastic/integrations/packages/azure_logs/docs/README.md

 You need to keep the Storage Account container as long as you need to run the integration with the Elastic Agent.
 If you delete a Storage Account container, the Elastic Agent will stop working and create a new one the next time it starts.

-By deleting a Storage Account container, the Elastic Agent will lose track of the last message processed and start processing messages from the beginning of the Event Hub retention period.
+By deleting a Storage Account container, the Elastic Agent will lose track of the last message processed and start processing messages from the beginning of the event hub retention period.

 ## Setup

 Before adding the integration, complete the following tasks.

-### Create an Event Hub
+### Create an event hub

-The Event Hub receives the logs exported from the Azure service and makes them available for the Elastic Agent to read.
+The event hub receives the logs exported from the Azure service and makes them available for the Elastic Agent to read.

 Here's a high-level overview of the required steps: